planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Sway

-Haggling, seduction, diplomacy, lies, threats, bribery, and negotiation are all good alternatives or preludes to battle.
+Persuasion, haggling, seduction, diplomacy, lies, threats, bribery, and negotiation are all good alternatives or preludes to battle.
 This is not mind-control and merely shifts the social situation in favor of the winner.
 Sway is a Check of NATURE vs. MOTIVE.
-The side with more leverage may get a bonus or better narrative outcome.
+The side with more leverage or knowledge of their target’s Background may enjoy a bonus or better narrative outcome.

 **Check:** NATURE vs. MOTIVE (or highest MOTIVE of an audience)